Miraculous: Tales of Ladybug & Cat Noir: Themes, writing, and process

 While the show is marketed as a Western superhero narrative, its thematic base is the Japanese mahō shōjo (magical girl) genre, with its focus on transformation sequences, a school cast, the gathering of a team of heroes, animal friends, and end-of-episode collages.
 In particular, Ladybug is strongly influenced by the genre's landmark entry Sailor Moon: Not only does the name of Marinette ("little sailor girl") recall Sailor Moon's title, but the main characters' magical companions reflect Sailor Moon's Luna and Artemis, the main villain's power resembles that of Queen Beryl, and the show's entire plot parallels the story of Sailor Saturn.
 Ladybug features numerous other direct and indirect references to its inspiration.

 The concept for the show originally dealt with political themes, geared towards teens and young adults.
 However, after failing to gain traction with networks, it was retooled for a younger target audience.
 Astruc said that he is delighted that the show can reach younger and older people.

 Each episode takes around 3 months to write, from scratch to final validation by broadcasters.
 Assistant director, Wilfried Pain, said that each episode is composed of two parts: a sitcom aspect where the characters have to speak for themselves, and an action element where the camera is always moving.

 Noam Kaniel writes, composes and performs the music and songs.
-Kaniel has also worked on action superhero shows such as She-Ra, M.A.S.K, X-Men, Code Lyoko, W.I.T.C.H., Fantastic Four, Power Rangers, Digimon Fusion and Glitter Force.
+Kaniel has also worked on action superhero shows such as She-Ra, M.A.S.K (French theme song), X-Men, Code Lyoko (English theme song), W.I.T.C.H., Fantastic Four, Power Rangers, Digimon Fusion and Glitter Force (Smile PreCure!).
 Kaniel and Zag wrote the theme song.
-Alain Garcia wrote the English lyrics, which are sung by Wendy Child and Cash Callaway.
+Alain Garcia wrote the English lyrics, which are sung by Wendy Child and Cash Calloway.
 The French version was performed by Marily and Noam Kaniel.
 Starting from season 4, Lou performed the theme song in both French and English.

 Release

-Astruc representatives have said that the show has reached over 120 countries.
+Astruc's representatives have said that the show has reached over 120 countries.

 In France, TV channels or streaming services owners are required to participate in the financing of French productions.
 Since The Walt Disney Company owns TV channels and a streaming service in France, they finance the series through their French division which gives Disney the broadcasting rights in the United States, and in select European, Latin American, Middle Eastern, Asian, and African regions, where the series airs on Disney-owned channels or Disney+.
 It also gives them the reruns rights on the French versions of Disney Channel and Disney+.

 In countries where the series is not broadcast on Disney-owned channels or services, it airs on local networks or cable TV channels.